Supporting each other makes big goals possible

 Regional agencies can expect and request, from the state:

-- strong shared vision of educational equity;
+- strong shared vision that supports every student;

 - shared leadership in connecting state support to efforts across the state;